Small Shipyard Grants

-Section 7: Unique identifier of shipyard’s parent company (when applicable): Data Universal Numbering System (DUNS + 4 number) (when applicable).
+Section 6: Unique entity identifier of shipyard’s parent company (when applicable): Data Universal Numbering System (DUNS + 4 number) (when applicable).

-Section 8: The most recent year-end audited, reviewed or compiled financial statements, prepared by a certified public accountant (CPA), according to U.S. generally accepted accounting principles (not tax-based accounting financial statements).
+Section 7: The most recent year-end audited, reviewed or compiled financial statements, prepared by a certified public accountant (CPA), per U.S. generally accepted accounting principles (not tax-based accounting financial statements).
 If CPA prepared financial statements are not available, provide the most recent financial statement for the entity.
 Do not provide tax returns.

 The Maritime Administration may not make a Small Shipyard Grant Award to an applicant until the applicant has complied with all applicable unique entity identifier and SAM requirements.
 Each applicant must be registered in SAM before submitting its application, provide a valid unique entity identifier number in its application, and maintain an active SAM registration with current information throughout the period of the award.
 Applicants may register with the SAM at www.SAM.gov.
 If an applicant has not fully complied with the requirements by the submission deadline, the application will not be considered.

-The period for submitting grant applications commenced with the enactment of the Consolidated Appropriations Act, 2017, on May 5, 2017.
 Applications must be received by the Maritime Administration by 5 p.m.
-EDT on July 5, 2017.
+EDT on May 22, 2018.
 Applications received later than this time will not be considered.
 The Maritime Administration encourages applicants to submit applications using a carrier and method that will provide proof and time of delivery.
 The Administrator shall award grants under this section not later than 120 days after the date of the enactment of the Appropriations Act for the fiscal year concerned.

-Grants under the Maritime Administration’s Small Shipyard Grants Program may not be used to construct buildings or other physical facilities or to acquire land unless such use is specifically approved by the Maritime Administration as being consistent with, and supplemental to, capital and related infrastructure improvements.
+Grants under the Maritime Administration’s Small Shipyard Grant Program may not be used to construct buildings or other physical facilities or to acquire land.

 Applicants must submit an original paper copy of the application, one additional paper copy of the application, and two compact discs (CDs) each containing a complete electronic version of the application in PDF format to: Associate Administrator for Business and Finance Development, Room W21-318, Maritime Administration, 1200 New Jersey Ave., SE, Washington, DC 20590.